SMTorg/smt/README.md

 python setup.py install             (Windows)

 # How do I test the SMT?

+Go to the folder 'examples' and run:
 ## Linux
-Go to the folder 'examples' and run:

-python test.py
+python test_linux.py

 If several versions of Python are installed on the computer, run:

-sudo python test.py
+sudo python test_linux.py

 ## Windows
-The inverse distance weighting (IDW) model is not available with Windows.

-Open the "test.py" file with an editor and comment line 6 and from line 64 through line 71.
-Then, run:

-python test.py
+python test_windows.py

 # Contact
 This repository was created by Mohamed Amine Bouhlel and is maintained by the MDOlab.